Can basal and squamous cell skin cancer be prevented?

 Simply staying in the shade is one of the best ways to limit your UV exposure.

 This catchphrase that can help remind you of some of the key steps you can take to protect yourself and those you love from UV rays.
 If you are going to be in the sun:

 - Wrap on sunglasses to protect the eyes and sensitive skin around them

 Avoid tanning beds and sunlamps

 Many people believe the UV rays of tanning beds are harmless.
 This is not true.
 These also give off UV light and can increase the risk of skin cancer.
 Most skin doctors and health groups advise against using tanning beds and sun lamps.

 Protect children from the sun

 Be especially careful about sun protection for children.
-Children tend to spend more time outdoors and they burn more easily.
+Children tend to spend more time outdoors, and they burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
 Children need to be taught about the dangers of too much sun exposure as they become more independent.

-To find out more about how to protect yourself and your family from UV rays, see our document called Skin Cancer: Prevention and Early Detection.
+To find out more about how to protect yourself and your family from UV rays, see our document Skin Cancer: Prevention and Early Detection.